mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/i-digit.md

 ---
 title: IDigit interface
-description: Interface that identifies a subset of length type arguments that represent digits, from 0 to 9.
+description: "Interface that identifies a subset of length type arguments that represent digits, from 0 to 9. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Interface that identifies a subset of length type arguments that represent digits, from 0 to 9.